absoroute-io/android-demo-app/README.md

 There are APIs to perform CRUD operations on registered faces as follows.

-* ```public synchronized Task<String> registerFace(final List<Bitmap> images)``` takes a list of Bitmap images, each containing one and only one face of the person you want to register.
+* `public synchronized Task<String> registerFace(final List<Bitmap> images)` takes a list of Bitmap images, each containing one and only one face of the person you want to register.
 The images must be correctly rotated to align with the current display orientation.
 The registration can take several seconds.
 If you'd like to be notified on the result, you can add listeners to the returned task.
 If the registration is successful, a unique face ID is given and returned with the task.
 There is no requirement on minimum number of images you have to use to register a person.
 However we recommend using at least 5 images, each depicting the face of the same person from slightly different angles with no digital beauty filter applied.
 Try to use as natural images of the person as much as possible so face recognition is more accurate under real-life operating condition.

-* ```public synchronized List<String> getRegisteredFaceIds()``` returns a list of all registered face IDs.
+* `public synchronized List<String> getRegisteredFaceIds()` returns a list of all registered face IDs.

-* ```public synchronized void deleteRegisteredFace(final String id)``` deletes the registered face with the given face ID.
+* `public synchronized void deleteRegisteredFace(final String id)` deletes the registered face with the given face ID.

+See [FrConfigActivity](https://github.com/absoroute-io/android-demo-app/blob/master/app/src/main/java/com/absoroute/io/demoapp/FrConfigActivity.java) for face registration examples.

 ### Handling of callback

+The callback object implements the `FaceRecognizer.FaceRecognizerCallback` interface.
+Its `void onRecognizeFaces(List<RecognizedFace> faces)` will be called by a background handler thread everytime it detects and recognizes faces in the video.
+The `faces` is a list of `RecognizedFace` objects, each contains information on the detected / recognized face.
+Specifically its ID, location in the image and Euler angles around the Y and Z axis.

+In [FrDemoActivity](https://github.com/absoroute-io/android-demo-app/blob/master/app/src/main/java/com/absoroute/io/demoapp/FrDemoActivity.java#L95), the callback is provided as a lambda function which does nothing but updating a `TextView` element of the UI.

 ### Stopping the FaceRecognizer

+Once the application is about to be terminated, you should call `FaceRecognizer.stop()` to gracefully terminate it.
+In our demo app, this is done at the `onDestroy()` method of the [MainActivity](https://github.com/absoroute-io/android-demo-app/blob/94a52026deccbb6624442b1bbac4f147160a13c6/app/src/main/java/com/absoroute/io/demoapp/MainActivity.java#L28).